 The Human Experience (HX) of technology requires looking beyond the customer experience, to design for delivery as well.
 You can't just throw people at a problem, you need to include them in the process right from the beginning.
 Ensure change management is budgeted and resourced in the plan and not an afterthought.

-Organisations waste time and money, discussing the possible solution and trying to agree internally what is best for the end users.
+Organisations waste time and money, discussing the possible solution and trying to agree internally on what is best for the end-users.

 Experience shows us the best results are achieved when: